WPMedia/feed-components/documentation/repo_setup.md

 npm run lint
 ```

 6. Once you are ready to deploy the bundle you will need to setup environment variables in the `environment/org-outboundfeeds.js` and or `environment/org-outboundfeeds-sandbox.js` files.
-Use the values from your local .env to set the `DIST_TAG` and `resizerKey`.
+Use the values from your local .env to set the `BLOCK_DIST_TAG` and `resizerKey`.
 Rename the files, replacing the clients org name with the `org` in the current names.
 Any values that should not be made public (resizerKey) need to be [encrypted](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/using-environment-secrets.md).

 Copy of your .npmrc to .npmrc-encrypted.
 Using the [secrets](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/using-environment-secrets.md) tab in the editor encrypt your github access token.